 So following Noel through the corridors, they arrived at the door to Noel's office, they walked in and found someone waiting in the shadows.

 "Now no fuss, it is me asking the questions, please direct the answer to me," Noel said.

 A familiar voice asked, "What have you found out about these irritating road works?"

-"Apart from being associated with Armed Force Bases and making life miserable for drivers, not a great deal," Ray said.
+"Apart from being associated with roads to Armed Force Bases and making life miserable for drivers, not a great deal," Ray said.